danpla/dpscreenocr/doc/manual.md

 If the script still receives only one argument (path to the script), this means that Windows actually use a different association for the given extension and ignores the one set with assoc/ftype.
-To fix that, open regedit and make sure the values of the following keys use the correct path to the Python executable and end with `%*`:
+To fix this, open regedit and make sure the values of the following keys use the correct path to the Python executable and end with `%*`:

     HKEY_CLASSES_ROOT\Applications\python.exe\shell\open\command